 Tunnelblick on macOS Big Sur

-If you are using macOS 11 Big Sur, you should use the latest beta version of Tunnelblick.
-You should enable Tunnelblick to automatically check for updates to the latest beta version (on the "Preferences" panel of Tunnelblick's "VPN Details" window).
-You can also download the latest beta from Tunnelblick Downloads.
+If you are using macOS Big Sur, you should use the latest version of Tunnelblick.
+You should allow Tunnelblick to automatically check for updates on the "Preferences" panel of Tunnelblick's "VPN Details" window.

-The following is the current status of issues that have been seen using the latest beta version of Tunnelblick on beta and release versions of macOS Big Sur.
+The following is the current status of issues that have been seen using Tunnelblick on macOS Big Sur.

 WON'T FIX: Sidecar does not work when a VPN is connected using Tunnelblick's default for a configuration.